MTVirux/ffxivmt/README.md

 - Make view for Bi-color Gemstone Profit Calculator and working AJAX script
 - Give loading divs a fancy gif for UX improvement
 - Make script be copied to root dir instead of moved so git can stop panicking
+- Learn how to use Grafana now that it's working

 # BY THE 12 PLEASE REMEMBER TO MOVE THESE TO ISSUES